the-trust/StarCitizenConfigs/TrackIR/README.md

 Based on the superb work from sgtflyer on the RSI forums: https://forums.robertsspaceindustries.com/discussion/comment/2801458/#Comment_2801458
-The his thread for more information!
+See his thread for more information!

 Mini-Tutorial: